-The fan can be used to spread heat around the room quicker, as well as distribute heat into other rooms.
-It does not have to be on if not required.
+The fan can be used to help spread the heat around the room and other rooms faster.
+The fan does not have to be on when the heater is in use, and may be switched on or off at any time.